Geometric indicators of local plasticity in glasses measured by scanning small-beam diffraction: Introduction

 The understanding that dislocations are the carriers of plasticity in crystals has led to many advances in the engineering of alloys and semiconductors.
 The cores of these defects are highly localized, occurring along a line where the periodic order is discontinuous and the strain diverges.
 Away from the core, the lattice distortion decays \cite{cottrell1961dislocations}.
 These crystalline defects are well-characterized by the Burgers vector that reveals the magnitude and direction of the material slip that produced the defect \cite{burgers1}.
 Formally, the Burgers vector is calculated from the closed contour integral over increments in the particle displacement field \cite{kleinert1989gauge,mura},

 Here $b_{i}$ is the Burgers vector, $u_{i}$ is a particle displacement and $x_{j}$ is a Cartesian coordinate.
-The indices $i,j = 1,2,3$ refer to different Cartesian directions. $\frac{\partial u_{i}}{\partial x_{j}}$ form the components of the deformation or distortion tensor that transforms the structure to the deformed state \cite{nyebook} (see Section~\ref{sec6} Methods).
-By Stokes theorem, the Burgers integral is non-zero where the strain compatibility conditions do not hold, or where the strain is not compatible with a single-valued displacement field \cite{mura}.
+The indices $i,j = 1,2,3$ refer to different Cartesian directions. $\frac{\partial u_{i}}{\partial x_{j}}$ form the components of the deformation or distortion tensor that transforms the structure to the deformed state \cite{nyebook} (see Methods~\ref{calcparam}).
+By Stokes theorem, the Burgers integral is non-zero where the strain compatibility conditions do not hold, or where the strain is not compatible with a single-valued displacement field \cite{mura,kleinert1989gauge}.

 The Burgers vector points in the direction of the slip plane and its magnitude is a ``quantized'' fraction of the lattice constant of the crystal \cite{10.1093/oso/9780198851875.001.0001}, completely describing the deformation.
-Since the reference configuration of the crystal may be assumed, the particle displacements in Eqn.~\ref{burgers} can be inferred from the deformed structure alone.
+For a crystal, the undeformed, reference configuration may be assumed, and thus the particle displacements in Eqn.~\ref{burgers} can be inferred from the deformed structure alone.
 Thus for crystals, the Burgers vector can be measured from direct imaging of lattice planes or atomic columns, for example in scanning/transmission electron microscopy \cite{HYTCH1998131} or from electron and x-ray diffraction-based techniques \cite{wheeler,cloete}.
+The description and detection of plastic defects in amorphous materials is not as straightforward as for crystals and remains an area of active current research.
+In the following discussion we highlight some aspects of this subject, especially those that link to parameters we measure with small-beam diffraction, and also note some comprehensive summaries of recent progress \cite{zaccone2023theory,RevModPhys.90.045006,PhysRevMaterials.4.113609,falk_langer,berthier2025yielding}.